MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/syllabus.md

 The questions in mid-term and final exams will have similar questions as those in the assignments.
 Doing the assignments will also help you greatly in preparing for the exams.

+## Hygiene

+Please follow [the advice from RIVM](https://www.rivm.nl/en/coronavirus-covid-19/recommendations-companies-and-institutions) (National Institute for Public Health and the Environment) regarding coronavirus measures.
+If you have symptoms associated with COVID-19, please stay home.
+You can use the online lecture live stream, the lecture recordings, and the Canvas discussion board to participate in the course, as documented in the [virtual/physical settings](#virtual-physical-settings) and [communication principles](#communication-principles).

 ## Course Registration

 For general course registration, please refer to the [UvA document](https://student.uva.nl/en/topics/course-registration).